 MOVES requires the use of ambient air temperature and relative humidity data.
 When developing meteorological data for input into MOVES, the analyst should rely on interagency coordination to determine the appropriate data to be used.
 Neither FAA nor EPA endorses the use of the MOVES default meteorological data for project level analyses.
 The meteorological data required to be imported into MOVES directly corresponds to the number of MOVES runs to be executed for the airport study and are dependent on the use case.
 In some instances, when only an emissions inventory is being conducted, the airport average annual weather may be able to be used.
-In this particular case the analyst models all associated MOVES runs using the annual average temperature and relative humidity associated with the airport being modeled in AEDT for the MOVES run(s).
+In this particular case the analyst models all associated MOVES runs using the annual average weather value.
 For other instances where multiple MOVES runs need to be conducted to better represent activity and meteorological variation for an emissions inventory or air quality dispersion analysis, the analyst needs to rely on interagency coordination to determine the appropriate method of processing and/or obtaining representative meteorological data.